richardgroenewald/Project/README.md

 # Project
-This is a sample statistical learning project from coursework at Simon Fraser University.
+This is a sample project from coursework at Simon Fraser University.
+The project’s focus in on supervised learning and the construction of several binary classifiers.

 For additional examples of my research based work under the Statistical and Applied Mathematical Sciences Institute (SAMSI), please see: https://www.samsi.info/programs-and-activities/2017-2018-education-and-outreach-programs-and-workshops/eo-undergraduate-modelling-workshop-may-21-25-2018/ (PROJECT VI - Forest Cover)